 Fig. 2.
-Exemplary scenario of complex serviced which goal is to make a phone call.
+Exemplary scenario of complex serviced which goal is to make a cell phone call.
 Each of distinguished functionalities can be delivered by many versions of atomic services.

 An exemplary complex service - which goal is to make a cell phone call - consists of four operations that have to be executed.
-Assuming that user does not have enough funds to execute this service, first user has to get the funds, for example by getting a loan.
+Assuming that user does not have money to execute this service, first user has to get the money, for example by getting a loan.
 A loan can be given by many institutions where each can be treated as another atomic service version.
-Similar situation is with buying a cell phone - the user can buy the same phone model in many stores - and with the sim card - many cellular operators can offer user a sim card activation service.
-Finally user can make a call using the newly bought cell phone and the sim card using various versions of calling service e.g. VoIP call, GSM call, video call etc.
+Similar situation is with buying a cell phone - user can buy same phone in many stores - and with sim card - many cellular operators can offer user a sim card.
+Finally user can make a call using a newly bought cell phone and sim card using various versions of calling service e.g. VoIP call, gsm call, video call etc.

-An user formulating the request for service defines a set of quality parameters that should be delivered in order to satisfy the user.
-The requirements concern the whole process of delivering a service and should be taken into consideration during the composition process especially in the execution plan determination stage.
+An user formulating its requirement for service defines a set of quality parameters that should be delivered to satisfy the user.
+Of course those requirements concern the whole process of delivering a service and should be taken into consideration during the composition especially in the execution plan determination stage.